chayapan/manatal-api-exercise/README.md

 Now it is 15:30PM.
 Done with Step 1 - 3.
 Except for last two requirements.
 Also need to cleanup sensitive system information and put everything in .env file.

+Last commit 16:30PM.
+Worked through step 1-3.
+Didn't have time to work on bonus part, but this repo comes with Docker Compose for preview.

+### Remaining Points

+- Didn't get Pipfile to work as the main package maangement as most work is done with Docker / requirements.txt
+- The .env part was added last minute.
+- No work done on Django Test, which should be a nice addition to this little program.

 # References

 Django in Docker Compose with PostgreSQL